wormholer/KAP-manual/en/driver/kyligence-odbc.en.md

 ## Special Reminder

-If you want to use Kyligence ODBC driver to connect to other client applications, the configuration is similar to this example.
+If you want to use Kyligence ODBC driver to connect to KAP in other client applications, the configuration is similar to this example.
 For more information, please see [Integration with 3rd party BI tools](../integration/README.md) chapter of KAP manual.